liuzyon/acse-4-gormanium-rush-wolframite/README.md

 Then the circuit connection graph will be generated in output folder:
 ![image](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/blob/main/output/circuit.png)

-You can directly modify info.txt, enter your own vector and draw the circuit connection diagram.
+You can directly modify the [`info.txt`](https://github.com/acse-2020/acse-4-gormanium-rush-wolframite/blob/main/output/info.txt), enter your own vector and draw the circuit connection diagram.

+## Documentation

+To get documentation of Gormanium-Rush, open `index.html` in `docs/html` after installation.

 ## Contributing